AmosEgel/smuthi/docs/about_smuthi.rst

 Smuthi can be applied to any scattering problem in frequency domain involving

-  - a system of plane parallel layer interfaces separating an arbitrary number of metallic or dielectric layers.
+  - a system of plane parallel layer interfaces separating an arbitrary number of thin metallic or dielectric layers.

   - an arbitrary number of wavelength-scale scattering particles (currently available: spheres, spheroids, finite cylinders).
 The particles can be metallic or dielectric and rotated to an arbitrary orientation.